Pherakki/DSCSRenderer/README.md

 # DSCSRenderer
 A C++ library for loading and rendering DSCS models into an OpenGL context.
-Currently in a usable, albiet unpleasant repository state.
+Currently in a usable, albeit unpleasant repository state.
 The project currently has a lot of bad code and compiler warnings that should be fixed with subsequent work.
 See build instructions below.

 ## API
 [to be written]